 Some parts of the Finnish coast have also been found to have shared the same culture group as the Scandinavian countries during the bronze age.
 This Nordic Bronze Age Culture were the forefathers of the Norse (Vikings), so there are some Scandinavian links in Finland historically speaking.

-Formally speaking, Finland has signed a unique defense cooperation treaty with the two Scandinavian countries Sweden and Norway called NORDEFCO, meant to improve cooperation between the three most Northern Nordic countries against, for example, a looming Russian threat.
+Formally speaking, Finland has signed a unique defense cooperation treaty with the rest of the Nordic countries (Sweden, Norway, Denmark, and Iceland) called NORDEFCO, meant to improve cooperation between the Nordic countries against, for example, a looming Russian threat.

 Finnish culture might have been influenced by the Scandinavians over the years and be very closely knit today, but the Finnish language is not even close to the Scandinavian languages.
 It is part of the Uralic language group (more examples include Estonian and Hungarian), as opposed to the Indo-European language group the Scandinavians are part of.

 If you’re interested in learning more about where the Finns came from and how, I have written an article where I go in-depth on Finnish heritage and the origin of the Finns.

 Despite strong Nordic ties, Finland also has very close ties to the Baltics in general and Estonia in particular, both historically and linguistically speaking.

 The two countries share a lot of common history, and Finnish and Estonian are part of the same language group (the Finnic or Balto-Finnic languages), which is very distant from the rest of the Nordic languages (as they are Indo-European languages in the Germanic language family they are not even remotely related to the Finnic languages in the Uralic language family).

 Does Finland Have a Scandinavian Cross Flag?